karandeep927/Phonenumber-info/README.md

 **User-Friendly Interface:** The tool offers an intuitive and easy-to-use interface, making it accessible to both technical and non-technical users.

 #**Prerequisites**
-Python 3.x installed on your system.
+Python 3.x installed on your system.\n
-Required libraries can be installed using the following command: pip install -r requirements.txt
+Required libraries can be installed using the following command:\n pip install -r requirements.txt

 **Usage**
-Clone the repository to your local machine.
+Clone the repository to your local machine.\n
-Input the phone number you want to get information.
-View the results displayed on the console.
+Input the phone number you want to get information.\n View the results displayed on the console.\n